YuKitsune/dingus/docs/docs/configuration.md

 ### Literal Variables

 Literal variables are ones where the value is hard-coded to a specific value.
-This value can still be overridden using it's relevent command-line argument.
+This value can still be overridden using its relevent command-line argument.

 ```yaml
 variables: